Sybit-Education/Diveni/README.md

 - Mongodb in docker on port 27017, no credentials (Run via docker desktop)

 ---

 ## Contributors

 [![Diveni Contributors](https://contrib.rocks/image?repo=Sybit-Education/Diveni)](https://github.com/Sybit-Education/Diveni/graphs/contributors)

 Made with [contrib.rocks](https://contrib.rocks).

 ## Credits

 - Icons: [Animal by Thiago Silva](https://www.iconfinder.com/iconsets/animals-105), License: [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/)

-### HTWG Konstanz

-TBD

-### Sybit GmbH

-Sybit supports teaching at the university at HTWG Konstanz and acted as an industry partner in this project.
-A product owner represented Sybit's requirements to the students and released the sprints in the agile project development.

-[Sybit GmbH](https://www.sybit.de) will continue to support and maintain the project as an open source project.

 ---